 Some young people have started drinking nail polish remover to try to get drunk.
 This is extremely dangerous because nail polish remover is not meant to be consumed and contains toxic chemicals that can seriously harm the body or even cause death.
 Some nail polish removers contain acetone or other chemicals that can make someone feel intoxicated, but these substances are poisonous when swallowed.

 Young people may choose nail polish remover because it’s easy to find at home or in stores, it’s cheap, and they don’t need an ID to buy it.
-This trend is often a sign of serious substance abuse problems that need immediate help.
+This trend is often a sign of serious substance use disorder problems that need immediate help.
 Parents and caregivers should know about this dangerous practice and watch for warning signs that a young person might be misusing household chemicals.

 Reasons People Drink Nail Polish Remover

+The low price of nail polish remover seems to be a factor for those who drink it, since young people often have a limited amount of cash.
 Lastly, many young people drink nail polish remover because it is a common household product.
 They believe that no one will find out what they are doing if they have it in their possession.

 Why Is It Dangerous To Drink Nail Polish Remover?